boolean-uk/react-address-book/README.md

 1. Fork and clone this repository
 2. `npm install`
 3. `npm start`
 4. Start json-server.
-In a new terminal: `npx json-server -p 4000 --watch db/db.json`
+In a new terminal: `npx json-server -p 4000 db/db.json`
 5. Visit localhost:4000/contacts to make sure your json-server is running

 ## Requirements